kkinnear/zprint/README.md

 The function has a series of arguments where it would be nice to put the first on the same line as the function and then indent the rest to that level.
 This would usually always be nice, but zprint tries extra hard for these.
+The indent when the arguments don't hang well is `:list {:indent n}`.

 ```clojure
  (and (= i 1)